Sairamzz/MR_PathPlanner/README.md

 # MR_PathPlanner - APG-RRT Path Planner
-This project was done as a part of the ME 5550 (Mobile Robotics) course at Northeastern University.
+This project was done as a part of the EECE 5550 (Mobile Robotics) course at Northeastern University.

 This project is an implementation inspired by the work of Z. Wang, P. Li, Z. Wang, and Z. Li, “APG-RRT: Sampling-Based Path Planning Method for Small Autonomous Vehicle in Closed Scenarios,” in IEEE Access, vol. 12, pp. 25731–25739, 2024, doi: 10.1109/ACCESS.2024.3359643